Hami-Tee/Hami-Tee/README.md

 - 👀 I’m interested in ...
 Learning anything tech-related
 - 🌱 I’m currently learning ...
 Vanilla CSS, React Js and Node.js
 - 💞️ I’m looking to collaborate on ...
 Web development gigs
--     I'm currently working on .....
-A website for a charitable NGO
 - 📫 How to reach me ...on tembohamilton@gmail.com ,https://twitter.com/itsHamiTee, https://www.linkedin.com/in/hamilton-tembo

 <!---